Light propagation and quasinormal modes of a topologically charged Schwarzschild-Klinkhamer wormhole: The Model

 \section{The Model}

-We will apply the methodology used for calculating the deflection of light when subjected to the effects of a gravitational field in a spherically symmetric and static configuration to a Schwarzschild-Klinkhamer WH topologically charged due to the presence of the global monopole and originally derived in Refs. \cite{B1,B2,B3}.
+We will apply the methodology used for calculating the deflection of light when subjected to the effects of a gravitational field in a spherically symmetric and static configuration to a Schwarzschild-Klinkhamer WH topologically charged due to the presence of the global monopole and originally derived in Refs. \cite{B1,B2,B3,B3P} and subsequently the insertion of some types of topological defects in Refs. \cite{B7,B7P,ahmed2024five} was investigated.
 The central idea of this spacetime is to construct a model that describes a traversable WH without requiring exotic matter, which in GR is typically associated with the violation of the energy conditions.
 In contrast, in the model under consideration, such a solution becomes feasible by introducing a geometric defect \cite{B1}.
 The scenario containing multiple vacuum solutions was investigated in Ref. \cite{B2} and subsequently explored for the context of the generalized Schwarzschild and then investigated energy conditions, geodesics and some optical properties in Ref. \cite{B3}.

 Thus, considering the spherically symmetric spacetime described by the line element in the form Eq. (\ref{1}), we have that the metric functions are defined as where the parameters $M$ and $a$ are, respectively, the mass and radius of the WH throat and $\bar{\alpha}$ is associated with the charge of the global monopole.
-The validity regime of the metric tensor coordinates is defined by: the coordinates $t$ and $r$ associated with the line element Eq. (\ref{1}) and defined in Eq. (\ref{7}) $\in$ to the interval $(-\infty,\infty)$, $\theta$ $\in$ $[0,\pi)$ and $\phi$ $\in$ $[0,2\pi)$.
-To represent a traversable WH $a>2M$ in a manner similar to that of the Simpson-Visser model \cite{INTRO22}.
-The validity regime of the parameter associated with the global monopole load is defined in the range of $0<\bar{\alpha}\leq1$.
+The validity regime of the metric tensor coordinates is defined by: the coordinates $t$ and $r$ associated with the line element Eq. (\ref{1}) and defined in Eq. (\ref{7}) $\in$ to the interval $(-\infty,\infty)$, $\theta$ $\in$ $[0,\pi)$ and $\phi$ $\in$ $[0,2\pi)$. {To represent a traversable WH, the relation $a>2M$ must be fixed, similarly to what occurs in the Simpson-Visser model \cite{INTRO22}.
+The validity regime of the parameter associated with the global monopole charge is defined in the range $0<\bar{\alpha}\leq1$.}

 The event horizon of this model is located at $r_h=\pm\sqrt{(2M)^2-a^2}$ and, using Eq. (\ref{6C}), we have that the photon sphere is located at $r_m=\pm\sqrt{(3M)^2-a^2}$.
 Adopting the symmetry of the system, in the following sections we will only use the positive sign of the quantities defined here.